 If Nelle Harper Lee ever wanted proof that fame has its drawbacks, she didn't have to look farther than her childhood neighbor, Truman Capote.
-After her enormously successful first novel, she has lived a life as private as Capote's was public.
+After her enormously successful first novel, she lived a life as private as Capote's was public.

-Nelle—her first name is her grandmother's spelled backward—was born on April 28, 1926, in Monroeville, Alabama.
+Nelle—her first name was her grandmother's spelled backward—was born on April 28, 1926, in Monroeville, Alabama.
 Her mother, Frances Cunningham Finch Lee, was a homemaker.
 Her father, Amasa Coleman Lee, practiced law.
 Before A.C.
 Lee became a title lawyer, he once defended two black men accused of murdering a white storekeeper.
 Both clients, a father and son, were hanged.

 As a child, Harper Lee was an unruly tomboy.
 She fought on the playground.
 She talked back to teachers.
 She was bored with school and resisted any sort of conformity.
 The character of Scout in To Kill a Mockingbird would have liked her.
 In high school Lee was fortunate to have a gifted English teacher, Gladys Watson Burkett, who introduced her to challenging literature and the rigors of writing well.
 Lee loved nineteenth-century British authors best, and once said that her ambition was to become "the Jane Austen of south Alabama."

 Unable to fit in with the sorority she joined at the University of Alabama, she found a second home on the campus newspaper.
 Eventually she became editor-in-chief of the Rammer Jammer, a quarterly humor magazine on campus.
 She entered the law school, but she "loathed" it.
 Despite her father's hopes that she would become a local attorney like her sister Alice, Lee went to New York to pursue her writing.

 She spent eight years working odd jobs before she finally showed a manuscript to Tay Hohoff, an editor at J.B.
 Lippincott.
 At this point, it still resembled a string of stories more than the novel that Lee had intended.
 Under Hohoff's guidance, the perspective was changed to Scout as a child, and two and a half years of rewriting followed.
 When the novel was finally ready for publication, the author opted for the name "Harper Lee" on the cover, because she didn't want to be misidentified as "Nellie."